What is it?

 - There are transactions on your business’s bank statement you don’t recognise

-EXAMPLE OF BANKING FRAUD
+EXAMPLES OF BANKING FRAUD:

 *Case studies are based on insights from partners